 Using a knife or bench scraper, slice the dough into 8 triangles.
 Place each piece on a baking sheet lined with parchment paper or a silicone baking mat.
 You could also use a scone pan, if desired, although I really like the rustic appearance of these scones.

 Brush scones with heavy whipping cream and then sprinkle with the sparkling decorating sugar, turbinado, or demerara sugar.
-If desired, you may refrain from adding any sugar topping and simply brush the scones with cream.

 What is the Difference between Sparkling, Turbinado, and Demerara Sugar?

 I have used various sugars to top these scones, and prefer sparkling decorating sugar for looks and presentation.
-Turbinado and demerara sugars are both lightly processed and retain a dark golden brown color.
+Turbinado and Demerara sugars are both lightly processed and retain a dark golden brown color.
 Demerara sugar has more of a molasses flavor than turbinado, which has more of a light caramel flavor.
 Use whichever you prefer!

+Bake in preheated oven for 15-17 minutes until golden brown.
+Allow to cool for 5 minutes before serving.
 You may also place the scones in freezer bags and freeze for up to 3-5 weeks.
-Then simply refresh them by placing them in a 350 degree oven for 7-10 minutes to warm.
+Then simply refresh them by placing them in a 350°F oven for 7-10 minutes to warm.

 Serve scones with your favorite tea or coffee.
 They are wonderful with a little honey butter or apple butter.